-Start your request for admission for a master or advanced master in the electronic application Mobility-Online (applications 2021-2022).
+Start your request for admission for a master or advanced master in the electronic application Mobility-Online (applications for 2022-2023 will start in December 2021).
 Need help with the application?
 A user guide (PDF, 500kb) and instructional videos are available

 - Enter your personal details and select the programme in which you wish to enrol in the academic year 2021-2022 (or 2022-2023 if you still have to attend preparatory courses (e.g. language courses))